Contractor: Mathematica Policy Research, Inc.; Vanderbilt University; Chesapeake Research Associates

 Research indicates that high quality teachers are critical to raising student achievement in low-performing schools, but schools most in need often have difficulty in attracting and retaining high-quality teachers.
 Performance pay is a policy promoted by the TIF program to improve the quality of teachers in high-need schools.
 This evaluation studies performance pay that provides substantial and differentiated bonus pay to high-performing teachers in low-performing schools with high-need students.
 The study will address the following:

 The evaluation effort includes two separate teams: the implementation team to support fidelity of implementation to each grantee's proposed PBCS consistent with the evaluation study, and the evaluation team to rigorously study the PBCS policy.
 Study schools will be randomly assigned within a grant to either implement all components of the performance based compensation system (PBCS) or the PBCS with a 1% across-the board bonus in place of the differentiated effectiveness incentive component of the PBCS.
-Data collection will include a grantee survey, a survey of teachers and principals, teacher and principal school assignment records, student Record Information (such as student demographics and student test scores), and grantee interviews to document implementation information as well as to conduct impact analyses.
+Data collection will include a district survey of all round 3 TIF grantees and the following data collection for schools participating in the impact study: teacher and principal surveys, teacher and principal school assignment records, student Record Information (such as student demographics and student test scores), and grantee interviews.
+Annual data collection will be used to document implementation information as well as to conduct impact analyses.

 Cost/Duration: $12,000,000 over 6 years (December 2009–December 2015)

-Current Status: The implementation team is continuing to support grantee implementation.
-In addition, data analysis of first year implementation data is underway The first implementation report is expected to be released in winter 2014 and will be announced on http://ies.ed.gov/ncee/.
+Current Status: Current Status: Data analysis of first year implementation data is underway.
+The first implementation report is underway and is expected to be released in mid-2014.
+It will be announced on http://ies.ed.gov/ncee/.